wing5wong/artisan-whs-static/source/_courses/acc2.md

 standards:
   - "91175"
   - "91176"
-  - "91177"
   - "91179"
   - "91386"
+  - "91868"
 endorsement: Yes
 ---
-Level two Accounting builds on the framework taught in Level one.
-Students look at accounts receivable inventory systems in depth.
+AKonga look at cashflow statements, accounts receivable and inventory systems in depth.
 Students are taught to process transactions and prepare financial statements using Xero accounting software.
 A module on analysing and interpretting financial statements concludes the course.